luckyboy07/react-app-calendar/README.md

 ```
 npm run lint
 ```

-This will run on port :8080
+This will automatically run in web browser to `http://localhost:8080/`